ThomasLebrun/XamarinBehaviorsToolkit/README.md

 **Creating a behavior**

-Xamarin Behavior Toolkit implement the same architecture as the Microsoft behaviors which can be used in any XAML application.
+The Behaviors Toolkit for Xamarin use the same architecture as the Microsoft behaviors which can be used in any XAML application.
 To create your own behavior, you just have to inherit from the **Behavior\<T\>** class and override the methods **OnAttached** and/or **OnDetaching**.
 To reference the control on which the behavior is attached, you can access the property **AssociatedObject**:
 ```cs
 /// <summary>
 /// Behavior used on an EditText object and used to hide the software keyboard when one of the following key is pressed: "Done", "Search" or "Go"